BSUSoftware/BsuTest/Instructions.md

 Let's get a couple of questions out of the way before we get to the challenges young Padawan!

 # What do I need to complete the test?
-To complete the test you will need either Visual Studio or Visual Studio Code to be installed on your machine.
+To complete the test you will need an IDE supporting .net core.
+Our instructions are for Visual Studio (which we use in our day to day job) you can download the community edition [here](https://visualstudio.microsoft.com/)

 # How long do I have to complete the test?
 There is no rush, however it would be great if you could complete this within a week from receiving our invitation. <br/>